 Buenos Aires station is located past this food market but it’s a short downhill walk to it.
 So, that is the station I recommend getting off at.
 If you get off at the Bicentenario station, it’s an uphill walk.

-Furthermore, any taxi or Uber driver in the city will know where tranvía line is.
+Furthermore, any taxi driver in the city will know where tranvía line is.
 The tramline is a major landmark in the city.
 So, you could give the driver the below address and say “cerca linea tranvía del metro”.

 Address: Calle 49 # 34-29, Buenos Aires, Medellín